 If you don't see it on the menu, probably not.
 Before you ask, here are some features that AlternaTIFF does not have:

 Probably what you want to do is to browse to a TIFF file using Windows Explorer or My Computer, double-click on the TIFF file, and have it open up in AlternaTIFF.
-The way to do that is to associate ".tif" files with your web browser.
-(However, there may be a problem with Windows XP; see below.)
+The way to do that is to associate ".tif" files with a web browser into which AlternaTIFF has been installed.

 Sometimes, instead of loading